lady holding covering her nose thinking of the Why Your Litter-Robot Is Smelling

 Keep in mind that some cats and kittens are too light to trigger the weight sensor, which means the machine won’t start the cleaning cycle.

-As such, you may have to turn on the clean cycle manually to prevent the accumulation of unpleasant litter odor.
+As such, you may have to manually turn on the clean cycle to prevent the accumulation of unpleasant litter odor.

-#10 Your Cat Is Spraying
+10. Your Cat Is Spraying

 Cats spray urine to mark their territory and ward off any potential intruders.
 Urine marking is also a form of communication expressing stress, discomfort, or pain.

-Intact males have the strongest smelling urine because they’re trying to attract females and scare other tomcats from their territory.
+Intact males have the strongest-smelling urine because they’re trying to attract females and scare other tomcats from their territory.

-But despite common beliefs, fixed male and female cats can spray.
+However, despite common beliefs, fixed male and female cats can spray.

 So, it’s worth checking if your cat isn’t spraying the wall or the surface of the automatic litter box, explaining the bad smell.
 Then you’ll have to deal with the spraying cat to reduce the odors.

-5 Tips on How to Deal with a Litter-Robot That Smells
+How to Deal with a Litter-Robot That Smells

 Are you still having problems with your Litter-Robot smelling bad?
 Then I’ve got a couple of tricks up my sleeve to help you keep the litter box smell at bay.

-#1 Keep an Eye on the Sensors
+1. Keep an Eye on The Sensors

 The best way to prevent your Litter-Robot from getting smelly is to empty the drawer frequently.
 In this way, unpleasant odors won’t have time to accumulate.